jonathanichikawa/for-all-x/README.md

 This repo is maintaining a list of know errors [here][19].

-If you are enrolled in [Professor Ichikawa's PHIL 220 in January 2019][20], this will be your course textbook.

 Here are a few points of information about the book:

 * designed for a 13-week, introductory logic course with no prerequisites